Specialist treatment for avoidant personality disorder

-You may find that you constantly worry about being rejected by other people in social settings, and may be overly sensitive to criticism or the disapproval of others.
+You may find that you constantly worry about being ridiculed or rejected, and are overly sensitive to criticism or disapproval.
 Avoidant personality disorder may also make you feel as though you are inferior to others, which can prevent you from forming and maintaining relationships.

-Symptoms of avoidant personality disorder include:
+Some of the most common symptoms of avoidant personality disorder include:

 - Having an obsession and overwhelming fear of being criticised, rejected or ridiculed